The difference we make

 - They’re valued in the community where they live

-We must save our teenagers from getting lost before life has started
+We help teenagers from getting lost before life has started

-What Sea Cadets can give young people is desperately needed.
-One in five teenagers are now shockingly experiencing mental health problems like anxiety and clinical depression.
+One in five teenagers are now shockingly experiencing mental health problems like anxiety and depression.
 And the widening gap between rich and poor is seeing huge numbers of young people from disadvantaged backgrounds being shut out of opportunities because they cost too much.

 Why are teenagers struggling?

-Few children now play unsupervised out of the home with others, where they used to learn to often sort out problems for themselves, and to cope when the unexpected happens.
-Meanwhile indoors, the ‘always on’ culture of social media, where everyone looks like they’re having a great time, can make teenagers feel a failure while putting on a brave face.
+Few children now play unsupervised out of the home with others, where they could socialise and learn a range of life skills many of us take for granted.
+Meanwhile indoors, the ‘always on’ culture of social media can make teenagers feel a failure while putting on a brave face.
 Being glued to screens keeps young people inside and awake at night, for fear of being excluded.

-At school, young people are often persuaded that looming exams are their one shot at a future and if they fail all is lost.
-Higher education is presented as the only route to success.
+At school, young people see looming exams as their one shot at a future and if they fail all is lost.
+Higher education can seem the only route to success.
 There is fierce competition for internships and apprenticeships.
 Soaring housing costs make the prospect of leaving home and starting real adult life impossible for most.
-And the changing job market requires agility and adaptability that looks daunting.

-Opportunities cascade from change, but standing out from everyone else chasing them is going to mean having the very things that makes meeting a cadet memorable, even at the young age of 15 or 16.
+Opportunities follow change, but standing out from everyone else competing for them means making sure you have the very things that makes meeting a cadet memorable; Confidence.

-Confidence.
 Composure.

-Knowing how to speak and present yourself in different situations.
+Knowing how to listen, speak and present yourself in new situations.
 Leadership.
 Motivation.
 Organisation.
-Bounce.
+And Bounce!